Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Preliminaries

-\textbf{Performance Criteria.~} For the \textit{fixed budget} setting, the learner is given a budget $T \ge 1$ as input and is required to output an estimated best arm $J_T$ at the end of $T$-th time step.
-For the \textit{anytime} setting, the learner is required to do so for every $T\ge1$.
-The simple regret of a learner is then defined as the gap between the mean reward of arm $J_T$ and that of the best arm as stated in~\eqref{eq:sreg}.
+We focus on the fixed budget and anytime setting in pure exploration.
+In the \textit{fixed budget} setting~\citep{audibert10}, the learner is given a budget $T \ge 1$ as input and is required to return an estimated best arm $J_T \in [n]$ at the end of $T$-th time step.
+In the \textit{anytime} setting, there is no prescribed $T$, and the learner is required to output $J_t \in [n]$ for every time step $t\ge1$.
+In these settings, unlike the fixed confidence setting, the learner is not required to verify the quality of the returned arm $J_T$.
+We collectively call these settings the \textit{unverifiable} setting and refer to the fixed confidence setting as the \textit{verifiable} setting.
+Note that for any verifiable setting, one can consider an unverifiable version.
+For example, the verifiable $(m,\eps)$-good arm identification problem~\citep{chaudhuri2017pac} requires that the learner, given $(m,\eps,\dt)$, identify an arm $i$ that is $(m,\eps)$-good (i.e., $\mu_i\ge\mu_m-\eps$) w.p. at least $1-\dt$.
+One can consider the unverifiable $(m,\eps)$-good arm identification problem where the goal is to minimize $\PP(\mu_{J_T}\ge\mu_m-\eps)$ after $T$ time steps.

-Another natural performance criterion we mainly focus in theoretical development is the \textit{$\eps$-error probability}, which measures the probability of not returning an $\eps$-good arm:

-This criterion is in fact closely related to simple regret.
-To see this, suppose we have an algorithm does not take $\eps$ as input yet bounds the $\eps$-error probability as a function of $f(\eps)$ for \textit{any} $\eps>0$ in which case we say that the algorithm enjoys a \textit{uniform $\eps$-error probability bound}.
-Then, one can use the identity $\EE[X] = \int_0^\infty \PP(X > \eps) \dif \eps$ for a nonnegative random variable $X$ to obtain

-The $\eps$-error probability is closely related to the $(\eps,\delta)$-PAC guarantee, which allows the algorithm to use as many samples $T$ as possible until it can claim an $\eps$-good arm $J_T$ with a verification that the claim is true with probability at least $1-\delta$: $\PP(\mu_1 - \mu_{J_T} > \eps) \le \delta$.
-The main difference is that this requires verification, which is not suited for the data-poor regime as mentioned in Section~\ref{sec:intro}.

-A more general setting is the \textit{$(m,\eps)$-identification problem}, where the goal is to identify one of the arms $i$ is $(m,\eps)$-good, i.e., $\mu_i\ge\mu_m-\eps$.
-This is a special case of the $(k,m,n)$-problem defined in \citet{chaudhuri2019pac} for $k=1$, which was originally developed for the fixed confidence setting where $m$ and $\eps$ are input to the algorithm.
-In fact, finding an $(m,\eps)$-good arm is equivalent to finding a $(\Delta_m + \eps)$-good arm.
-The only difference from $(1,m,n)$-problem is that we do not require the algorithm to verify correctness and that we do not provide $m$ and $\eps$ as input to the algorithm.

 \textbf{Sample Complexity.} When comparing bounds for simple regret or $\eps$-error probability, it is often easier to consider the sample complexity, which measures the number of samples required to achieve the target performance level.
-For example, the simple regret sample complexity of an algorithm is the smallest time step $\tau$ such that $\SReg_T \ge \eps$ for every $T\ge \tau$.
-Similarly, the $(\eps,\delta)$-PAC sample complexity of an algorithm is the smallest time step $\tau$ such that $\PP(\mu_1 - \mu_{J_T} > \eps) \le \dt$ for every $T \ge \tau$.
-Note that the latter is slightly different from $(\eps,\delta)$-unverifiable sample complexity introduced in~\citet{Katz20}.
+For example, the sample complexity for the $\eps$-error probability is the smallest time step $\tau$ such that $\forall t\ge \tau, \pp{\mu_1 - \mu_{t} > \eps} \le \dt$.